Harium/keel/README.md

 - probably slower

 #### Main Goal
 The main goal is port widely known algorithms to Java and create a set of tools to help programmers to work with image processing/computer vision.
-If you are looking for a ultrafast library, try [OpenCV](http://opencv.org/) instead.
+If you are looking for an ultrafast library, try [OpenCV](http://opencv.org/) instead.

 #### Features: